dettonville/dettonville.org/content/news/2020-02-03-announcing-gem-tools.md

 ### Thanks

-I would like to say big thank you to Sjaak for the efforts in doing this and bringing it into MapStruct.
+I would like to say big thank you to Sjaak for the efforts in doing this and bringing it into Dettonville.

 Happy coding with Gem Tools!!